sebastiendonadio/devopsmlops/chapters/15-chapter13.md

 Bias correction often mitigates (but not eliminates) ML model bias.
 This comes at a cost (remember the adage: there is no free lunch).
 And the cost is ML model accuracy.
 Think of it this way - if you had all the details for a specific group of retail customers, then you would know them like family.
 Any ML model built using that data would have a near-perfect prediction of their likes/dislikes.
 But the model is very unfair since you are biased towards those customers.
 To make it fair, you need to give up some information (forget something about the customers in that group) that would reduce the ML model accuracy.
 That is the trade-off.

 Once you have your ML model ready, identify the area(s) where you can make the ML model fair.
 Quantify fairness before you make any changes.
 Calculate accuracy using your defined metric.
 Start making the ML model fairer in steps.
 Calculate the accuracy for each step.
 You will notice that as you make your ML model fairer, you are likely giving up on accuracy.
 In other words, fairness and accuracy form a Pareto pair as illustrated in Figure 13.2.
+Where you stop is determined by your fairness and accuracy thresholds as mandated by business/regulations.